Astor House Hotel (Shanghai): Enlargement (1876)

 In 1876 the Astor House Hotel was enlarged, with fifty new rooms added that were often used to accommodate newly arrived families who were awaiting the completion of their own residences.
 After the 1876 expansion the hotel was "four large neo-Renaissance brick buildings linked together by stone passageways."
 American travel writer Thomas Wallace Knox (1835–1896) stayed there in 1879, providing a positive review in his Boy Travellers in the Far East.

-In January 1877 plans were announced to construct a Turkish bath on the Seward Road frontage as part of the expansion of the Astor House.
+In January 1877 plans were announced to construct Victorian Turkish baths on the Seward Road frontage as part of the expansion of the Astor House.
 In 1881 Jansen renewed his lease of the Astor House Hotel with the trustees of the Wills' Estate for a period of thirty years.
 In July 1882, the Astor House Hotel became the first building in China to be lit by electricity, and in 1883 it became the first building in Shanghai to install running water.

 In 1882 the Astor House hosted the first Western circus in China.
 By the end of 1887, the Astor House was described by Simon Adler Stern as "the principal American hotel in Shanghai" The Astor House Hotel was "a landmark of the white man in the Far East, like Raffles Hotel in Singapore."